-Chadwick Boseman Dead at 43: Chris Pratt, Octavia Spencer and More React - E!
+Chadwick Boseman Dead at 43: Black Panther Actor's Marvel Co-Stars and More React - E!
 Online

 Mark Ruffalo: "All I have to say is the tragedies amassing this year have only been made more profound by the loss of #ChadwickBoseman.
 What a man, and what an immense talent.
 Brother, you were one of the all time greats and your greatness was only beginning.
 Lord love ya.
 Rest in power, King."

 Mariah Carey: "This is heartbreaking.
 Thank you for persevering through it all.
 You leave behind an incredible body of work and an inspiring legacy.
 Rest in power.
-Chadwick Forever"
+Chadwick Forever."